The big-spending AL West also-rans of recent years once more find themselves chasing those overachieving, low-budget Oakland Athletics.

 Robinson Cano is the new star in Seattle - for the next decade, no less.
 Prince Fielder takes over in the middle of the Texas lineup after his trade from the Tigers.
 Sluggers Josh Hamilton and Albert Pujols have something to prove for the playoff-starved Los Angeles Angels, who are feeling the pressure after missing the postseason the past four years.

 Sure, the A’s have made their share of moves this winter - many via trade as general manager Billy Beane often does.
-But Oakland’s changes are minor compared to the acquisitions of Cano and Fielder.
+But Oakland’s changes are minor comparable to the acquisitions of Cano and Fielder.

 Here’s a look at the American League by division, in predicted order of finish: